-- Florida is on a different recovery path than the nation as a whole --- Deepwater Horizon Oil Spill exacerbated the differences. - Recovery will be uneven, and there will be many ups and downs over the next eighteen months. - Most of these events have already been built into the prior forecasts --- but not the Oil Spill effects. - Some of the improvement we're talking about is actually a lessening of the decline.
+- Florida is on a different recovery path than the nation as a whole. - Recovery will be uneven, and there will be many ups and downs over the next eighteen months. - Most of these events have already been built into the prior forecasts --- but not the Oil Spill effects. - Some of the improvement we're talking about is actually a lessening of the decline.
 The economy will be better, but still fragile in the short-term. - Florida is a diverse state, and areas will differ in their recovery timelines.
 Oil spill-impacted areas will have new challenges.